Randy Marsh (South Park)

-Randy S. Marsh is a fictional character in the American adult animated sitcom South Park and serves as the series' comic relief.
+Randy S. Marsh is a fictional character in the American adult animated sitcom South Park.
 He is the most prominent parent on the series and a married father who raises his son Stan and daughter Shelley along with his wife Sharon in the fictional town of South Park, Colorado.
 Randy's first name and original job as a geologist are derived from the series co-creator Trey Parker's father, and Parker describes Randy as "the biggest dingbat in the entire show".
 According to the season 16 episode "Reverse Cowgirl", the Marsh home address was 260 Avenue de los Mexicanos until their move to Tegridy Farms in season 22.

 In tradition with South Park's animation style, Randy is composed of simple geometrical shapes, animated with the use of a computer, and rendered to mimic the appearance of construction paper cutout compositions animated through the use of stop motion, which was the technique used to animate the Spirit of Christmas short films.
 Randy is voiced by Trey Parker.

 Character

 Creation and design

-Randy has black hair, a mustache, and a cleft chin.
-He carries a few pens in one of the two front pockets on his light blue, collared, button-up shirt, dark gray pants, and wears white briefs as his underwear of choice.
 Randy is 45 years old, and like Parker's father, is a geologist, making his first appearance in the series while monitoring a seismometer in the episode "Volcano".
 Randy was depicted to work at the South Park Center for Seismic Activity and was later shown to work for the U.S. Geological Survey, starting with the season 8 episode "Goobacks".
 He was briefly fired from his geologist job near the end of the season 12 and quit briefly during the end of the season 14, but has since been rehired both times.
 Randy has not been shown at the earthquake monitoring office since he opened Tegridy Farms, and in-show events strongly suggest that he has abandoned his previous career to raise marijuana full-time.
 Randy also serves on the city council, specializing in the town's parks and public grounds.